Lydia Pinkham's 'vegetable compound', c. 1890–1905

 The popular ‘vegetable compound’ was marketed as a medicinal cure for female health complaints.

 Source: RPS Museum

 Lydia Pinkham and her ‘vegetable compound’ inspired The Scaffold’s 1960s song Lily the Pink.
-Her company was founded in America in 1876 and targeted women with its products.
+Her company was founded in the United States in 1876 and targeted women.

 This advertising card (c.
 1890–1905), with its wintry setting, promotes the medicine as a cure for “all those painful complaints and weaknesses so common to our best female population”.
 These included “change of life” — a term used to describe the menopause — and tumours of the uterus.

 Although the Pinkham family were followers of the temperance movement against the consumption of alcoholic beverages, Pinkham’s vegetable compound contained around 20% alcohol, which might account for its popularity.